Student Restrictions

 What Are Restrictions?

-A restriction is a rule that tells the algorithm two specific students must end up in different classes.
+A restriction is a rule that tells the algorithm two specific students must end up in different classrooms.
 When you create a restriction between Student A and Student B, the system treats it as a hard constraint — it will not place them together under any circumstances.

 Think of restrictions as separation rules.
 While preferences say "keep these students together," restrictions say "keep these students apart."